pydio/pydio-doc-admin-guide/2_getting_started/2_10_mail_configuration.md

-In this chapter, we will have a look at the mailing system integrated to Pydio Cells and guide you through the various possible configurations.
+In this chapter, we have a look at the mailing system integrated to Pydio Cells and guide you through some sample configurations.

-**Please Note**: for the time being, this configuration requires a **restart of the server** to be properly taken into account.
+**Please Note**: this configuration requires a **restart of the server** to be properly taken into account.

 ## Configure Mails